Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/information-architecture/publishing-to-edge.md

 * Experience Edge for XM only utilizes a single content scope for the whole tenant.
 Security tokens, query cache clearing, and webhooks cannot be limited by site.
 * The maximum size for Media items is 50MB.
 * Experience Edge doesn't support virtual folders and aliases.
-* Although it is a high standard for the CMS industry, the XM Cloud Experience Edge GraphQL endpoint is rate-limited.
-If you are building a very large website, you must [enable retries for requests to the XM Cloud Experience Edge GraphQL endpoint](https://doc.sitecore.com/xmc/en/developers/jss/216/jss-xmc/enable-retries-for-requests-to-the-xm-cloud-experience-edge-graphql-endpoint.html) to complete builds.
+* Although it is a high standard for the CMS industry, the SitecoreAI Experience Edge GraphQL endpoint is rate-limited.
+If you are building a very large website, you must [enable retries for requests to the SitecoreAI Experience Edge GraphQL endpoint](https://doc.sitecore.com/xmc/en/developers/jss/216/jss-xmc/enable-retries-for-requests-to-the-xm-cloud-experience-edge-graphql-endpoint.html) to complete builds.
 * Layout data in Experience Edge only supports the Default device layer in item presentation.
 Delivering content based on different devices such as mobile is now a front-end responsibility.

 ### Dependency resolving during publish